 Taiwan: Aboriginals should join worldwide rights movement

-After participating in the United Nations Permanent Forum, a delegation of 6 people from Taiwan came to feel that it is time for the indigenous of Taiwan to do more to protect their rights.
+After participating in the United Nations Permanent Forum, a delegation of 6 individuals from Taiwan came to realize that it’s time for the Indigenous Peoples of Taiwan to begin doing more to protect their rights.

 From the Taipei Times: “Although we’re a minority, Aboriginals in Taiwan and in Japan are actually better off than indigenous peoples in many other countries,” Kao Ching-yi (???) said.
 “We should therefore join others in their struggle for rights.” (source)